 Moving to Georgia as a foreign citizen implies obtaining a residence permit but also access to various rights.
-Among these, the holders of residence permits can buy properties, obtain employment with local companies, get married, but they can also get divorced in Georgia.
+Among these, the holders of residence permits can buy properties

 We are a team of lawyers in who specialize in various areas of the Civil Law, including divorce cases in Georgia.
 Our article presents the grounds and the steps of the divorce procedure in this country.